cyrus-tracy/Denver-Obesity-Data/README.md

 ## 1. Repository Contents:

-In this repository, you will find 5 files:
+In this repository, you will find  files:
 1. Two `.csv` files with obesity data from Denver, 2014-2016 (Data Folder)
-2. A python notebook (`.ipynb` file) with instructions on how to create subsets from this data
+2. An example subset in `.csv` file format (Data Folder)
-3. An example subset in `.csv` file format (Data Folder)
+3. A python notebook (`.ipynb` file) with instructions on how to create subsets from this data
 4. Two `.png` files of example visualizations from the dataset (Visualizations Folder)
 5. A `.geojson` file useful for data visualization (Visualizations Folder)